Ball and Chain (Big Mama Thornton song): Background and releases

-In the early 1960s,Thornton recorded several songs for Bay-Tone Records.
+In the early 1960s, Thornton recorded several songs for Bay-Tone Records.
 Two were released on a single, "You Did Me Wrong" and "Big Mama's Blues".
 A review by Billboard magazine noted "moderate sales potential", but it did not enter the magazine's R&B single chart.
 According to music writer Gillian Gaar, Thornton also recorded "Ball and Chain" for Bay Tone, although it was never released.

 In 1968, Arhoolie Records released "Ball and Chain".
 An edited version, titled "Ball and Chain Part 1" was released as a single, while the complete four and a half minute song is included on a joint album by Thornton, Lightnin' Hopkins, and Larry Williams titled Ball and Chain.
 Thornton is backed by a small combo with her frequent guitar accompanist Edward "Bee" Houston.
-She later recorded several live and studio performances of the song, included her 1969 Billboard Top 200 album Stronger Than Dirt.
+She later recorded several live and studio performances of the song, including one on her 1969 Billboard Top 200 album Stronger Than Dirt.